Our Initiatives

 We convened numerous partners and stakeholders in early 2022 to start an initiative to address the housing crisis in Eastern Connecticut.
 We are grateful to the following funders who committed to this initiative and enabled us to launch the Center for Housing Equity and Opportunity in Eastern Connecticut (CHEO):

-The work of the Center will begin in early 2023 to advance affordable housing by bringing together a myriad of partners working in tandem with municipalities, nonprofits, statewide advocacy organizations and more.
+The Center launched in March of 2023 to advance affordable housing by bringing together a myriad of partners working in tandem with municipalities, nonprofits, statewide advocacy organizations and more.

 Sampling of Our Work